agocke/agocke.github.io/content/blog/2016-06-05-ifastenumerable.md

 4. Function call
 5. L1 cache miss

-So let's look at `ForLoop`.
+Let's look at `ForLoop`.
 This is a simple for-loop over a `List<T>` field.
 There's not much here, just an integer counter, a bounds check, an element access, and an add to a 64-bit accumulator.
-So what would optimal code look like to me?
+What would optimal code look like to me?
 Probably something like (in asm-pseudocode):